-The rise of the sustainable hotel
+The rise of sustainable hotels

 Because both business and leisure travellers are becoming more aware of how their travel impacts the environment, hotels are beginning to cater to this, by providing more sustainable options.